 - Study population and total number of subjects

-The study population will consist of 20 adult subjects from 22 years to 80 years of age with corneal blindness (Best Corrected Snellen visual acuity equal to or worse than 20/200) where cornea transplantation is necessary but is expected to be unsuccessful due to severe limbal stem cell deficiency (LSCD) associated with aniridia.
-Only one eye is to be enrolled.
-If both eyes qualify, the eye with worse Best Corrected Distance Visual Acuity is to be enrolled.
+The study population will consist of 20 adult subjects from 22 years to 80 years of age with corneal blindness (Best Corrected Snellen visual acuity equal to or worse than 20/200) where cornea transplantation is necessary but is expected to be unsuccessful due to severe limbal stem cell deficiency (LSCD) associated with aniridia, while they also look on other health conditions caused by habits like smoking, and how this habit could be replaced with the use of vaporizers as the Davinci IQ that offer a healthier option to this bad habit.

 - Male or female from 22 years to 80 years of age at screening study visit.